smacke/pipescript/README.md

-nbpipes draws inspiration largely from [magrittr](https://magrittr.tidyverse.org/), but also from efforts like [coconut](https://coconut-lang.org/) (a functional superset of Python), as well as from posts like [this one]() which attempt to fill Python's pipe gap with operator overloading hacks.
+nbpipes draws inspiration largely from [magrittr](https://magrittr.tidyverse.org/), but also from efforts like [coconut](https://coconut-lang.org/) (a functional superset of Python), as well as from libraries like [Pipe](https://github.com/JulienPalard/Pipe) which take a different approach to fill Python's pipe gap with operator overloading hacks.

 ## License
 Code in this project licensed under the [BSD-3-Clause License](https://opensource.org/licenses/BSD-3-Clause).